Muhi0709/English-to-Tamil-Transliteration/README.md

   i) wandb sweep experiments: hyperparameter_tuning1,hyperparameter_tuning2 and hyperparameter_tuning3

-  ii) The hyperparameter sweeps were run in kaggle with aksharantar dataset added as data source,encoder_decoder.py,data_loader_vocab_builder.py and main.py added as utility scripts for the kaggle notebook.
+  ii) The hyperparameter sweeps were run in kaggle with aksharantar dataset added as data source,encoder_decoder.py,data_loader_vocab_builder.py and main.py added as utility scripts for the kaggle notebook and the models were saved in '/kaggle/working/'

+  * best_model_prediction_table_attention_matrix.py:

+  i) Wandb runs for logging the prediction table for best models-without attention mechanism and with attention mechanism.

+  ii) Wandb run for logging the attention heatmap for the best model with attention mechanism.

+  iii) The runs were run as Kaggle notebook.

+  iii) The best models saved in kaggle (during hyperparameter_tuning sweep) are added as datasource for the kaggle notebook.

+  iv) The csv prediction files(predictions vanilla and predictions attention) are saved in '/kaggle/working'.

  * train.py: (Tamil dataset)